Ryuker/vue-crash-course/_notes/05_nuxt-project.md

 - [v] configure Tailwind
 - [] convert views to pages
 - [] convert components

+- [] install and configure json-webserver setup to serves as external api to get the data from
   - [] convert mock data to be served by nuxt api

-- [] install and configure json-webserver setup to serves as external api to get the data from
+- [v] add and populate api routes
+  [v] single dynamic api job route by id
+  [v] all jobs request

 - [] install toast
 - [] install prime icons